Jochebed: Family tree

-According to the masoretic text, Jochebed's family tree is as follows:

-According to the Septuagint however, Jochebed would be a cousin of Amram or Kohath:

 Islamic view

-Along with the parting of the Red Sea, the burning bush and the Ten Commandments: The Quran relates the story of Moses with some added details and slight differences.
+Along with the parting of the Red Sea, the burning bush and the Ten Commandments, the Quran relates the story of Moses with some added details and slight differences.
 His mother, Jochebed (يوكابد), and her efforts to save the baby Moses are recounted.

-Stories of unusual events during the pregnancy of Aminah, mother of the Islamic prophet Muhammad, are compared with the similar experiences of Jochebed when she was carrying Moses.
+Stories of unusual events during the pregnancy of Amina bint Wahb, mother of the Islamic prophet Muhammad, are compared with the similar experiences of Jochebed when she was carrying Moses.
 The significance of this comparison is understood to spring from the affinity of Arabic folklore for Hebrew traditions.

 In popular culture

 The film The Ten Commandments calls her "Yoshebel".
 She was portrayed by Martha Scott.

 She appears briefly in The Prince of Egypt under the name 'Yocheved', voiced by (and resembling) Israeli vocalist Ofra Haza.
 In the film, she sings a lullaby to baby Moses as she sets the basket carrying him adrift in the river, also pleading the river to deliver Moses "somewhere he can live free".
 Ofra sang the lullaby in 18 languages for the film's dubbing (including her native Hebrew).
+In the 2020 West End adaptation of the film, Yocheved was portrayed by Swedish actress and singer Mercedesz Csampai.

 In 2014 film Exodus: Gods and Kings, she was portrayed by British Actress Anna Savva.
 She was only shown onscreen at the time that Moses was exiled and got to meet his biological mother.